-On day 3, use a straining ladle to scoop the lemons peels out of the pot, and place them in a bowl.
-Add about a fifth of your original sugar amount to the liquid in the pot, and return it to the stove.
+On day 3, add about a fifth of your original sugar amount to the pot, and return it to the stove.
 Stir so the sugar grains melt, bring to a simmer, and remove from the heat.
-Add the lemons back to the pot.
-Stir them well, cover the pot and let the lemons steep for another 2 days.
+Stir well, cover the pot and let the lemons steep for another 2 days.

 Repeat the step above 3 more times (4 more times for Grapefruit peel).
 Always add a bit more sugar each time, that ever increasing saturation is what makes the peels absorb the sugar.

 Once the peels are ready, drain them and place them on a rack covered with parchment paper.
-Allow them to dry out, which will take a couple of days.
-I like to place them in the fridge for that step.
+Allow them to dry out, which will take a couple of days if you place them in the fridge.
+But if you have one, I find it faster to use our dehydrator for that step, at 130F for two to three hours.
 You can also roll the peels in confectioner's sugar to make them lose any stickiness.

 At this point you can make the peels even more delicious by dipping them partially in chocolate for a fantastic treat.
 Or you can use them to make amazing scones, Easter breads, trifles, you name it!